 Many people who evacuated their homes during the 2019 Nebraska flooding only had a few minutes to gather up their belongings.
 To respond to flood victims who may have needed replacement glasses, Nebraska Total Care brought the Envolve Vision Van to Fremont and Bellevue.
 Anyone in need could visit the Vision Van for an eye exam and a free pair of glasses.

 At 26 weeks gestation, Dineshee’s baby girl was diagnosed in utero with Turner’s Syndrome.
 This rare genetic disorder affects growth and development in females.
 Nebraska Total Care worked consistently with Dineshee, providing support and education as she prepared for the birth.
 An Obstetric Care Manager ensured that the she understood Turner’s Syndrome and the extra care her daughter, Brooklyn, would need long term.

 As a lifelong professional driver, Leon was always on the go.
 Loading and unloading.
 Back and forth.
 Always handling freight with special care.
 When diabetes took his right leg it brought him to a halt.
 That’s when Care Managers from Nebraska Total Care stepped in to assist with daily wound care and a touch of love.

 Rhonda chose to switch to Nebraska Total Care in January 2018 from another Managed Care Organization because she wanted to take control of her health.
-She liked the fact that Nebraska Total Care offered a complimentary 3-month trial to the YMCA, with the option to extend, as one of its value-added benefits offered to members.
-In addition to participating in exercise classes at her local YMCA, Rhonda is also actively engaged with her Nebraska Total Care case manager.
-She credits the support she receives from both places as helping her achieve her weight loss goals.
+She now participates in exercise classes at her local YMCA, thanks to Nebraska Total Care's YMCA benefit.
+She is also actively engaged with her Care Manager at Nebraska Total Care.
+She credits the support she receives from both places with helping her achieve her weight loss goals.